Rose Campion: Add Sparkle to Your Garden

 Where to Plant Rose Campion (Lychnis Coronaria)

-In hotter climates, they do appreciate some afternoon shade during the hottest months.
+In hotter climates, they appreciate some afternoon shade during the hottest months.

 rose campion occulata, white with pink center flower